Do you feel like you’d be prepared if a major crisis struck your area?

 When faced with a crisis, the last thing you want to worry about is washing dishes.
 Water supply might also be limited, so this solves that problem.

 Make sure you’re stocked up on paper plates, napkins, and utensils.
 They won’t last forever, but they can make the initial period a little easier.
+So keep them in mind when getting your emergency supplies.

 69. Aluminum Foil